Left Continue shopping

 Common contributing factors include:

 A key factor is reduced blink frequency.
 When working on a screen, people blink two to three times less than usual.
 This causes faster evaporation of the tear film, drying out the eye’s surface and leading to burning, stinging, or fatigue.
-Many notice this effect by evening, even if symptoms were absent in the morning.
+Many notice this effect by evening, even if discomfort was absent in the morning.

 Age does play a role but isn’t the only explanation.
 Tear production and tear film composition gradually change after age 40–45.
 The lipid layer that retains moisture becomes thinner.
-Women may notice increased symptoms during hormonal shifts—pregnancy, menopause, or when using hormonal therapy—which explains why dry eye symptoms can seem to appear “suddenly.”
+Women may notice increased discomfort during hormonal shifts—pregnancy, menopause, or when using hormonal support —which explains why dry eye discomfort can seem to appear “suddenly.”

 Contact lens users are at particular risk.
 Even modern lenses can’t completely prevent irritation from mechanical contact with the eye surface.
 Long-term use without proper hydration can lead to a tight sensation, redness, and sensitivity to light.
 This is often mistaken for “lens fatigue,” though the root issue is dry eye.